suhanree/tweet-hashtag-graph-analysis/README.md

 represented by a tuple of two hashtag strings.
-If we assume the average size of a hashtag is `H` (byte), and the numbers of nodes and links are `V` and `E` respectively, the graph structure uses at least `H(V + 2E)` (bytes) for the directory of sets, and the priority queue uses at least `2E(2H + 4) + 4E` (bytes), where the size of an integer is assumed to be 4 (byte),
+If we assume the average size of a hashtag is `H` (byte), and the numbers of nodes and links are `V` and `E` respectively, the graph structure uses at least `H(V + 2E)` (bytes) for the dictionary of sets, and the priority queue uses at least `2E(2H + 4) + 4E` (bytes), where the size of an integer is assumed to be 4 (byte),
-`2E(2H + 4)` is for two directories that stores relations between indices and links, and `4E` is for an array of time information for all links, representing the binary heap structure.
+`2E(2H + 4)` is for two dictionaries that stores relations between indices and links, and `4E` is for an array of time information for all links, representing the binary heap structure.
 Here `2EH` is the size of the memory we need to store a list of all links, and